 - Larry Thevik provided an overview of Federal OSW updates. - On January 20, 2025, President Trump issued a Presidential Memo halting new offshore wind permitting.
-Existing leases remain valid, but reviews are underway.
+Existing leases remain valid, but new reviews are underway required.
 No new permits or actions can proceed without completing a comprehensive review, focusing on environmental impacts, particularly on birds and mammals, and electricity generation costs.
+The memo also notes in Section one that the memo 's purpose includes ensuring the United States is able to maintain a robust fishing industry for future generations.
 The memo impacts three areas: areas with no leases, areas with existing leases, and areas with leases and COPs (Construction and Operation Plans).
 No new activities or further leasing allowed unless reviewed or the memo is revised. - o BOEM faces elevated uncertainty, with a suspension of permit activities, awaiting guidance from the Department of Interior. - Larry recommended that WCMAC continue to monitor and advise on offshore wind policies. - Peter Steelquist provided an overview of State OSW updates. - Governor Inslee's budget initially included funding for a research science consortium, but Governor Ferguson's budget did not, due to worsening budget deficits.
-See page 104 https://ofm.wa.gov/sites/default/files/public/budget/statebudget/2025-27/govrecsum/25-27FergusonFeb25RecSums.pdf - o The legislature will have the final say, but no new spending is expected, and progressive revenue sources are unlikely. - Larry added that BOEM's uncertainty impacts state efforts as well, with the Technical Committee tasked with identifying data gaps and community research needs.
+See page 104 https://ofm.wa.gov/sites/default/files/public/budget/statebudget/2025-27/govrecsum/25-27FergusonFeb25RecSums.pdf - The legislature will have the final say, but no new spending is expected, and progressive revenue sources are unlikely. - Larry added that BOEM's uncertainty impacts state efforts as well, with the Technical Committee tasked with identifying data gaps and community research needs.
 Despite the uncertainty, the Technical Committee can continue its work and integrate Ecology's data gaps report with Gridworks data to address these issues. - Related to the OSW Technical Committee, Larry shared that despite the pause in federal activity, the Technical Committee should continue working on identifying research gaps.

-There is potential for the federal review to answer some of the committee's unresolved questions but risks if the review is poorly conducted. - Corey Niles highlighted the ongoing data gaps, noting that many of them exist regardless of offshore wind development.
+There is potential for the federal review to answer some of the committee's unresolved questions but risks if the review is poorly conducted.

+Corey Niles highlighted the ongoing data gaps, noting that many of them exist regardless of offshore wind development.
 He emphasized the unknowns about the ocean and reminded the group that the Marine Spatial Plan RCW calls for an ecosystem assessment, underscoring the importance of continued research.